 Associate in Science Degree

-Refrigeration/Air Conditioning/Heating is a comprehensive program designed to train the students as entry-to-industry level technicians.
+Refrigeration/Air Conditioning/Heating (RACH) is a comprehensive program designed to train students as entry-to-industry level technicians.
 The program offers a curriculum combining two distinct but interrelated areas dealing with heat energy and its transfer.
 The curriculum includes both the theoretical and practical aspects of heating and cooling.

 Program Mission, Goals and Outcomes